-Covid-19 coronavirus: Uncertain futures of museums and galleries
+Covid-19 coronavirus: Museums and galleries face uncertain futures

-New Zealand's museums and galleries expect the funders they rely on will divert money into health and social services and away from cultural causes, in the wake of the Covid-19 pandemic.
+New Zealand's museums and galleries expect the funders they rely on will divert money into health and social services and away from cultural causes in the wake of the Covid-19 pandemic.

 These are among the key findings in a survey that Museums Aotearoa conducted in April, during the lockdown period.

-Museums Aotearoa chief executive Phillipa Tocker says it's also expected membership subscriptions will decline due to the economic recession and philanthropic funds will shrink due to lower investment returns.
+Museums Aotearoa chief executive Phillipa Tocker says it's also expected membership subscriptions will decline because of the economic recession and philanthropic funds will shrink due to lower investment returns.

 Several museums were in the midst of major capital works including earthquake strengthening when the lockdown started, and they fear there will be no funding available to continue these vital projects.

-The institutions that responded to the survey aren't named but some of the biggest strengthening and building projects that are underway are at Whanganui's historic Sarjeant Gallery and Rotorua Museum.
+The institutions that responded to the survey aren't named but some of the biggest strengthening and building projects under way are at Whanganui's historic Sarjeant Gallery and Rotorua Museum.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website